octo-technology/OpenTezos/docs/explorer/indexer-explained.md

 > It is optimized for fast retrieval of data columns,
 > for example for analytical applications.
 > It significantly reduces the overall disk I/O requirements
-> and limits the amount of data you need to load from disk.
+> and limits the amount of data you need to load from the disk.

 It's a custom-made database for blockchain analytics.
 Avoiding the storage bottleneck allows for more complex data processing.
 > **Storage bottleneck** is a situation where the flow of data gets impaired
 > or stopped completely due to bad performance or lack of resources.

-State updates happen at each block, which means all balance updates are always verified, and the indexer will follow chain reorganizations in real-time.
+State updates happen at each block, which means all the balance updates are always verified, and the indexer will follow chain reorganizations in real-time.

 ![](../../static/img/explorer/blockwatch_indexer.svg)